Jiqing-Huang/ConcObjects/Readme.md

   \
   CLHTOLock: basically CLHLock with timeout\
   CompositeLock: a two-phase lock.
 The lock tries to enqueue itself to a fixed-sized queue\
-  with an exponential backoff policy in the first phase.
-The lock then busy waits for its term to\
+  with an exponential backoff policy.
+If it successes, it busy waits for its term to\
-  actually acquire the lock in the second phase.\
+  actually acquire the lock.\
   CompositeFastPathLock: a CompositeLock that has a fast path lock acquisition mechanism\
   when contention is low.

 3. ReadWriteLock: spin lock for data to which multiple readers and multiple writers may access\
   \
   SimpleReadWriteLock: implemented with standard library ReentrantLock.
 The lock makes no\
-  guarantee on fairness and favors readers over writes.\
+  guarantee on fairness and favors readers.\
-  FifoReadWriteLock: guarantees FIFO and favors writers over readers.
+  FifoReadWriteLock: guarantees FIFO and favors writers.

 4. LinkedListSet: a linked list based concurrent set.
-The purpose of this package is to demonstrate different lock policy for concurrent data structure.
-They are poor choice for a set in terms of performance.\
+The purpose is to demonstrate various locking policies for a concurrent data structure.
+Linked list is a poor choice to implement a set in terms of performance.\
    \
-   CoarseList: A naive approach to concurrency by imposing lock on the whole set\
+   CoarseList: A naive approach by imposing lock on the whole set\
    FineList: impose lock on each node.
 Nodes are traversed with hand-by-hand locking.\
-   OptimisticList: does not lock when traversing list.
+   OptimisticList: does not lock when traversing list but double check before performing insertion/removal/query.
 Good for low contention concurrency.\
-   LazyList: does not lock when traversing and querying.
-Lazy removal.\
+   LazyList: does not lock when traversing and performing query.
+Do lock when insert/remove.
+Removal is done in a two step lazy manner.\
-   LockFreeList: a variant of LazyList, using stamped CAS to replace lock in insertion/removal to
-    achieve total lock-free.\
+   LockFreeList: a variant of LazyList, using stamped CAS to replace lock in insertion/removal to achieve total lock-free.\

 5. ConcQueue: concurrent FIFO queue\
   \
-  BoundedQueue: implemented with standard library ReentrantLock for enqueuing and dequeuing.
-It has an upper limit on size.\
+  BoundedQueue: implemented with standard library ReentrantLock for enqueuing and dequeuing with an upper limit on size.\
-  UnboundedQueue: similar to BoundedQueue but has no limit on size.\
+  UnboundedQueue: ReentrantLock based queue without limit on size.\
   LockFreeQueue: unbounded queue with CAS to replace lock.\
-  SynchronousQueue: queue that requires the enqueuer not to return until it hands over its object to a dequeuer, and vise versa.
-This is a naive and slow approach.
+  SynchronousQueue: queue that requires the enqueuer not to return until it hands over its object to a dequeuer, and <i>vise versa</i>.
+This is a naive and slow approach.\
   SynchronousDualQueue: A lock free implementation of synchronous queue.
-It uses a reservation / item list to decouple enqueue and dequeue in memory.
+It uses a reservation/item list to decouple enqueue and dequeue in memory.

 6. ConcStack: concurrent LIFO stack\
   \
-  LockFreeStack: uses CAS to replace lock. \
+  LockFreeStack: a CAS based lock free stack.
   EliminationBackoffStack: a LockFreeStack with an exchange array for failed pusher and popper to exchange items with a backoff policy.